microsoft/ts-gyb/documentation/interface-guide.md

 }
 ```

-> TypeScript allows you to implement a method in an interface as a function property.
+> Tips: TypeScript allows you to implement a method in an interface as a function property.
 This requirement does not prevent you from using arrow functions in the implementation of the interface.

 ## Parameters